DrTimothyAldenDavis/SuiteSparse/LDL/README.txt

 	ldltest.out	diary output of ldltest
 	ldlmex.c	the LDL mexFunction for MATLAB
-	ldlrow.m	the numerical algorithm that LDL is based on ldlmain2.m	compiles and runs ldlmain.c as a MATLAB mexFunction ldlmain2.out	output of ldlmain2.m
-	ldlsymbolmex.c	symbolic factorization using LDL (see SYMBFACT, ETREE) ldlsymbol.m	help file for the LDLSYMBOL mexFunction
+	ldlrow.m	the numerical algorithm that LDL is based on ldlsymbolmex.c	symbolic factorization using LDL (see SYMBFACT, ETREE) ldlsymbol.m	help file for the LDLSYMBOL mexFunction